 Before capitalism, ruling families consumed the surplus.
 Capitalism shifted the goal of production from consumption to accumulation, fundamentally changing the way people relate to each other and the world around them.

 Human beings have always used nature to meet their needs.
 Capitalism does this with no regard for the consequences.

-Capital accumulation is based on the exploitation of the human and non-human world.
+Capitalism is based on the exploitation of the human and non-human world.
 While there is a limit to how much surplus can be consumed, there is no limit to how much capital can be accumulated.

 Capitalist exploitation is immensely destructive to the human and the non-human world.
 Workers are used up and thrown away.
-Nature is pillaged for raw materials on the one end and used as a massive toilet at the other end.
-Hurricane Katrina demonstrated how disregard for people, animals and the environment go hand-in-hand.
+Nature is pillaged for raw materials on the one end and used as a bottomless toilet at the other end.
+Hurricane Katrina demonstrated how disregard for people, animals, and the environment go hand-in-hand.
 The only reason that people are not also slaughtered for profit by the food industry is that, unlike animals, we can organize in self-defense.

 In 1970, Richard D. Ryder coined the phrase “speciesism” to describe the practice of favoring or assigning greater value to one species over another.
 A speciesist is someone who places human needs above the needs of other species.

-Animal liberationists reject speciesism by insisting that animals be given the same consideration as human beings, that is, they should not be regarded as property or treated as resources for human purposes (food, clothing, scientific research, etc.), but should instead be regarded as legal persons and members of society with equal rights.
-There are many problems with this stance.
+Animal liberationists reject speciesism by insisting that animals be given the same consideration as human beings, that is, they should not be regarded as property or treated as resources for human purposes (food, clothing, labor, scientific research, etc.), but should instead be regarded as legal persons and members of society with equal rights.
+There are serious problems with this stance.

 “Power concedes nothing without a demand.
 It never did and it never will.”